boltKrank/dd-k8s-sandbox/USM/README.md

    my.custom.label.team: 'frontend'
 ```

 Universal Service Monitoring automatically detects services running in your infrastructure.
-If it does not find unified service tags, it assigns them a name based on one of the tags: app, short_image, kube_container_name, container_name, kube_deployment, kube_service.
+If it does not find unified service tags, it assigns them a name based on one of the tags: app, short_image, kube_container_name, container_name, kube_deployment, kube_service.s